Edinburgh-Genome-Foundry/DnaCauldron/docs/index.rst

 ----------

-DnaCauldron is an open-source library originally written at the Edinburgh Genome Foundry by Zulko_.
-It is released on Github under the MIT licence (¢ Edinburgh Genome Foundry), everyone is welcome to contribute.
+DnaCauldron is an open-source library originally written at the Edinburgh Genome Foundry by Zulko_ and is released on Github_ under the MIT licence (¢ Edinburgh Genome Foundry), everyone is welcome to contribute.

 .. raw:: html